Located in subregion/area: Montagne & Val de Reims / Massif de Saint-Thierry

 Producer status is indicated where known: RM = récoltant-manipulant, or grower-producers.
 RC = récoltant-coopérateur, growers that are cooperative members but sell Champagnes under their own name.

-- Batillot & Fils (RC), has 5.3 ha of vineyards in Verzenay and Hermonville.
+- Batillot & Fils (RC, Facebook page), has 5.3 ha of vineyards in Verzenay and Hermonville.

 - Baudvin (RC), also Michel Baudvin, M. Baudvin, Geoffrey Baudvin, and G. Baudvin.
-The vintage Champagne is called Cuvée Audrey and consists of 60% Chardonnay, 30% Pinot Noir, and 10% Pinot Meunier.
+Cuvée Audrey is a vintage Champagne composed of 60% Chardonnay, 30% Pinot Noir, and 10% Pinot Meunier.
+Rosé Boisé is a vintage rosé which is oak barrel-vinified.

 - Corpart Dorge (RC)